 18. Do I Save Money Buying an FSBO?

 The fact that FSBO homes are sometimes priced below market value may allow buyers to save money.
-According to NAR, the median price of FSBO homes sold in 2020 was $217,900, or about $24,000 less than the median agent-assisted price.
+According to NAR, the median price of FSBO homes sold in 2022 was $225,000.

 You have a benefit if you work with a buyer’s agent.
-38% of buyers indicated their agent negotiated a lower price in 2019, according to NAR research.
 The majority of FSBO sellers are unfamiliar with brokering high-stakes negotiations, agents are professionals in negotiating house sales.
 You have a fair probability of succeeding if the seller isn’t an expert negotiator.

 19. How to Make an Offer on For Sale By Owner?